bersavosh/XRB-LrLx_pub/README.md

 ## Warnings and cautions:

 ### Sampling issues:
-**Simultaneity** - For most of these measurements, X-ray and radio observations have been simultaneous or quasi-simultaneous.
+**Simultaneity** - For most of these measurements, X-ray and radio observations have been simultaneous or quasi-simultaneous (within 1-2 days).
 However, we warn the user to check the original reference as some of these measurements might have been far apart in time.

 **Bands, sensitivity, number of observations** - The data quality, depth of observations, number of observations per source, observatories (and hence the observation bands) vary strongly in this catalog.
 Some sources like XTE J1118+480 or Swift J1753.5-0127 have been covered over a broad range of luminosities and are also observed numerous times, while many other sources are not observed more than a handful of times.